mrsnifo/twitch.py/README.md

 # twitch.py
 [![PyPI - Version](https://img.shields.io/pypi/v/twitch.py?color=%23673AB7)](https://pypi.org/project/twitch.py)
 [![Python Versions](https://img.shields.io/pypi/pyversions/twitch.py?color=%23673AB7)](https://pypi.org/project/twitch.py)

-A Python wrapper for Twitch It handles real-time events via WebSocket EventSub and integrates with the Helix API, all designed for easy asynchronous use.
+A Python wrapper for Twitch that handles real-time events via WebSocket EventSub and integrates with the Helix API, all designed for easy asynchronous use.

+> **⚠️ Major Rework in Progress**
+> I'm currently working on a complete rework of the library to improve performance, add new features, and enhance the overall developer experience.
+Stay tuned for updates!

 ## Installation
 To install **twitch.py**, use the appropriate command for your operating system:

 For Windows:
 ```bash
 py -3 -m pip install --upgrade twitch.py
 ```

 For macOS/Linux:
 ```bash
 python3 -m pip install --upgrade twitch.py
 ```

 ## Quick Start

-Here’s a simple example to get you started with twitch.py:
+Here's a simple example to get you started with twitch.py:

 ```python
 from twitch import Client